 name was mentioned in the ancient prophets who condemned him.
 Predestination

-had already determined him to be a son of hell even from his mother’s womb.
+had determined him a son of hell from his mother’s womb.

-From the very beginning the man had no hope.
-He once
+From the very beginning he had no hope.
+He was one of the twelve, who stood

 “hardened by the deceitfulness of sin.”
-The love of money tricked Judas
+Greed tricked Judas

 Iscariot into loving the riches of this world instead of the riches of Christ.

-the love of money, he couldn't hear the words coming from his mouth, like
+the love of money, yet Judas couldn't hear the words coming from his mouth.

 Mat 27,11-50